LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ### Hillshade
 First you will create a hillshade image which will allow you to get a better feel for the terrain in this area.
-A hillshade is a grayscale 3D model of the surface, with the sun's relative position taken into account for shading the image.
+A hillshade is a gray scale 3D model of the surface, with the sun's relative position taken into account for shading the image.
 This function uses the latitude and azimuth properties to specify the sun's position.
-To see how different a map can occour with light from different positions, you are going to create 3 maps:
+To see how different a map can occur with light from different positions, you are going to create 3 maps:

 - Azimuth from 180 (South)
 - Azimuth from 270 (West)
 - Azimuth from 300 (West/North/West)

 All tree maps with light from an Altitude of 30 degree.
-What you choose as the right parametre, is depending of what you want to see.
+What you choose as the right parameter, is depending of what you want to see.
 Archaeologists use this feature to search the land prehistoric settlements.